horker/oxyplotcli2/docs/md/New-OxyCategoryAxis.md

 ### -PassThru

-Returns an output object even when the -AddTo parameter is specified.
+Returns a created object when the -AddTo, -OutFile or -Show parameter is specified.

 ```yaml
 Type: System.Management.Automation.SwitchParameter